Nymphs (band)

-Nymphs are an American alternative rock band that performed in the late 1980s and early 1990s with lead singer Inger Lorre.
-The band was signed to Geffen Records, and released their debut album in 1991.
-Nymphs are known for their wild stage shows and their rebellious attitude towards record companies.
+The Nymphs was an American alternative rock band that performed in the late 1980s and early 1990s with lead singer Inger Lorre.
+The band was signed to Geffen Records and released their debut album in 1991.
+The Nymphs are known for their wild stage shows and their rebellious attitude towards record companies.
 The band formed in 1985 and broke up in 1992, formed again in 2016, and broke up the same year, later reforming in 2017.